qgis/QGIS-Documentation/docs/server_manual/containerized_deployement.rst

 Deploying manifests
 ^^^^^^^^^^^^^^^^^^^

-To deploy the images and services in Kubernetes one can use the dashboard (click on the **+** on the upper right) or the command line.
+To deploy the images and services in Kubernetes, one can use the dashboard (click on the **+** on the upper right) or the command line.

 .. note::
-  By using the command line with microk8s you will have to prefix each command by `microk8s`
+   When using the command line with microk8s you will have to prefix each command with `microk8s`.

-To deploy or update your manifests, type:
+To deploy or update your manifests:

 .. code-block:: bash

   kubectl apply -k ./

-To check what is currently deployed use:
+To check what is currently deployed:

 .. code-block:: bash